 The new macOS 10.15 Catalina has been released in October 2019.
 The Apple community is pretty excited about all the bells and whistles Catalina is bringing along.
 The new shape of iTunes, porting iOS apps to macOS, and an extended workspace with the Sidecar feature seem pretty amazing.

 You can check the full list of macOS 10.15 features here.

 Importantly, macOS Catalina is the first operating system that won’t be supporting 32-bit apps.
 So once you upgrade, all of them will cease working automatically.
 The good news is, Apple warned developers about the update before the release of macOS Mojave, which means they had plenty of time to get prepared.
-It’s very possible that not every app gets an upgrade before the beta release, though.
+It’s very possible that not every app gets an upgrade before the release, though.
 If it happens, and you can’t fix the problem, downgrading can be the only solution.

 Step 1.
 Get a backup